 Minimum of 5 higher grades at GCSE, including English and maths.

-It is an essay based subject so a B in English would be an advantage.
+It is an essay based subject so a grade 4/5 in English would be an advantage.
 No previous knowledge of sociology is necessary.
 However the subject requires extended essay writing skills so a ‘B’ grade in GCSE English would be an advantage.
 Sociology is very much a ‘people’ subject that is suited to many careers which involve working with others.
 It can lead to career paths in nursing, teaching, social work, counselling, police, probation work and a number of related careers.
 Sociology also blends well with many A level subjects, including Psychology, History, English and Health and Social Care.